isteves/r-pkg-intro/README.md

 - *Cmd + shift + t* = `devtools::test()`
 - *Cmd + shift + d* = `devtools::document()`

+If you are on Windows, Use `Ctrl` in the place of `Cmd` for the above shortcuts work.

 Other reading/resources:

 - [Unix Design Philosophy](http://wiki.c2.com/?UnixDesignPhilosophy) - design principles to think about when designing software/etc; many points are echoed in the [R packages book](http://r-pkgs.had.co.nz/)